Two women have been ordered to pay a combined total of $150,000 for 10 social media posts they made about a wedding planner.

 Ms. Smith had never engaged the services of Ms. Moy, court documents showed.

-The pair had filed a defence of truth in 2017, but failed to appear in court for the hearing, according to the Daily Telegraph.
+The pair had filed a defence of truth in 2017.
+However, they then failed to appear in court for the hearing, according to the Sydney’s Daily Telegraph.

 “I was planning on going to court.
 I was going to defend myself,” Ms Isaac told the Daily Telegraph.
 “I am shocked by the outcome.
 I felt sick to my stomach.”